sandnabba/rgb_candlestick/README.md

 * Add REST-API
 * Add web frontend (Should be mobile-friendly)
 * Make the number of LEDs dynamic
-.* Support for multiple candlesticks in the controller software.
+..* Support for multiple candlesticks in the controller software.
+..* Add a "super controller" that can command multiple candlesticks.
 * Implement basic light patterns in the Arduino code so that it can run without a dedicated controller.